 - For debt consolidation: The last three months’ bank statements showing regular payments for each debt.

 - For renovation and construction: Building contracts, a copy of the quotes and specifications from the contractors.

 - For shares and other investments: A letter or a copy of a plan from your financial planner.

 - Declare all of your liabilities because non-disclosure of your debts can lead to a direct decline of your application.

 - Equity release is cheaper than taking out a personal or car loan, as home loan rates are lower.

 - Until you actually draw down the funds to use, you will not pay interest on your loan increase.

 - Remember that it is a loan, so check your financial position and ensure that you will be able to afford the repayments.

-- Determine the precise amount of funds that you require in order to avoid borrowing more than what you need and not being able to pay it back.
+- Determine the precise amount of funds that you require, to avoid borrowing more than you need and not being able to pay it back.

-- Refrain from regularly borrowing more against your mortgage.
+- Refrain from regularly borrowing more against your home loan.